H3llKa1ser/B00t2R00t/Lateral Movement/Ligolo-ng.md

  - nc -lvp 4321 (When a connection is made on the TCP port 1234 of the agent, nc will receive the connection.)

 ## TIP: This is very useful when using reverse tcp/udp payloads.

+### You can view currently running listeners using the listener_list command and stop them using the listener_stop [ID] command:

+ - listener_list

+ - listener_stop ID